Greater Holtze Area Plan

 The Greater Holtze Area Plan is being developed over three stages.
 It is intended that once all three stages have been completed the Area Plan will form part of the NT Planning Scheme.

-Happening now, Stage One is an opportunity for you to participate in the planning process by contributing to the development of a vision to meet the future needs for Greater Holtze.
+Stage One was an opportunity to participate in the planning process by contributing to the development of a vision to meet the future needs for Greater Holtze.
+This stage occurred between 4 June and 1 July 2022.

-A draft of the Greater Holtze Area Plan will be released for comment.
-This will occur after taking into account feedback and information received during Stage One engagement with the community, stakeholders and service authorities.
+The Planning Commission released the Draft Greater Holtze Area Plan for consultation.
+This occurred after taking into account feedback and information received during Stage One engagement with the community, stakeholders and service authorities.

 Stage Three is the final stage of the project.

-Feedback from Stage Two will be used by the Planning Commission to finalise the draft Area Plan.
+Feedback from Stage Two is used by the Planning Commission to finalise the draft Area Plan.
 The Planning Commission will then recommend that the Minister for Infrastructure Planning and Logistics include it in the Planning Scheme.

 The Minister for Infrastructure Planning and Logistics will consider feedback received during the public exhibition of the draft amendment before making a decision.